Meet our non-executive directors

 James is married with two adult children and lives in London.
 In addition to travel to remain in touch with family across the globe, he enjoys reading, cinema and theatre.

-Kay Fawcett has nearly 40 years’ experience of nursing, clinical leadership and clinical education throughout the Midlands and was honoured with an OBE for her services to nursing in 2014.
+Kay Fawcett has over 45 years’ experience of nursing, clinical leadership and clinical education throughout the Midlands and was honoured with an OBE for her services to nursing in 2014.
 Her appointment to our board started on 1 October 2018 and is her first non-executive directorship within the NHS.

 Kay has held many senior positions within NHS Trusts as well as undertaking advisory and consultancy roles.
 She was executive director of nursing for Derby Hospitals for two and a half years up until January 2008.